Back to blog

 • Custom GPT instructions listing the tools available and the domain you operate in

-Useful?
-Sure.
-New engineers need orientation.
-Agents use it to bootstrap context.
-But here's the fatal flaw: descriptive docs describe the current state, not the intended state.
+Useful for orientation.
+The fatal flaw: descriptive docs describe the current state, never the intended one.
 If the code drifts, the description drifts with it.
-A descriptive doc never contradicts the code — so it can never catch the code being wrong.
+A descriptive doc never contradicts the code, so it can never catch the code being wrong.
+And an agent can produce one itself.
+Point it at the repo and ask "what's the architecture here?"
+You're authoring the thing the model is already good at.

 A prescriptive doc answers: "What must always be true, and what is never allowed?"